JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/index.md

   - /tutorials/resharper-to-rider/working-with-internet-information-services-iis/
 ---

-Many of the same features we've all grown to love in [ReSharper](https://jetbrains.com/resharper) help power [JetBrains Rider's](https://jetbrains.com/rider) development experience.
+Many of the same features we've all grown to love in [ReSharper](https://www.jetbrains.com/resharper/) help power [JetBrains Rider's](https://www.jetbrains.com/rider/) development experience.
 While most functionality is still present, it may take us a little effort to learn where everything is within a brand new development environment.

-In this guide, we'll look at some everyday functionality folks might find helpful when migrating from the combination of Visual Studio and ReSharper.
+In this guide, we'll look at some everyday functionality folks might find helpful when migrating from Visual Studio, with or without ReSharper.